Randall-T/printf/README.md

 	Conversion specifiers to handle: d, i, u, o, x, X
 9. Handle the field width for non-custom conversion specifiers.
 10. Handle the precision for non-custom conversion specifiers.
+11. Handle the 0 flag character for non-custom conversion specifiers.
 13. Handle the following custom conversion specifier: r : prints the reversed string
 14. Handle the following custom conversion specifier: